ChristianArredondo/google-maps-app/README.md

 # google-maps-app
+A map dashboard that displays my favorite restaurants, bars, and coffee shops

-This app will eventually display my favorite restaurants and recommendations; I am building this as a way to familiarize myself with the Google Maps API.
+I am building this as a way to familiarize myself with the Google Maps API.

 See it live at: https://christianarredondo.github.io/google-maps-app/